Kerry says reported U.S. slur of Israel's Netanyahu 'damaging'

 "I have never heard that word around me in the White House.
 I don't know who these anonymous people are who keep getting quoted, but they make life much more difficult," Kerry added.

-The delegations agreed to continue to meet regularly and continue "unprecedented coordination," the White House National Security Council said on Twitter.

-The U.S. delegation reaffirmed its commitment to prevent Iran from acquiring a nuclear weapon, the White House said.

-Last year, Kerry tried to broker a peace deal between Israel and the Palestinians, launching fresh talks after a three-year deadlock.
+Kerry tried to broker a peace deal between Israel and the Palestinians last year, launching fresh talks after a three-year deadlock.
 The talks collapsed in April this year.

 "The thing about Bibi is, he’s a chickenshit," the unidentified official was quoted as saying in The Atlantic.